What is the fundamental issue?

 The federal Fair Housing Act protects anyone in a housing-related transaction from discrimination on the basis of race, color, religion, national origin, sex, disability, or familial status (presence of children in the family).
 State and local laws add additional protected categories.
 Disparate impact refers to a policy or practice which is neutral on its face, but which disproportionately affects a group of people defined by one of the fair housing laws’ protected characteristics, without a legitimate business necessity for the practice, or where there is a less-discriminatory alternative.

 I am a real estate professional.
 What does this mean for my business?

-In 2012, the US Department of Housing and Urban Development (HUD) issued regulations codifying various appellate court decisions interpreting that the Fair Housing Act prohibits policies or practices which have a discriminatory effect even if they are facially neutral.
-This regulation addressed differences in the various court decisions and established which party in a case has the burden of proof as the case progresses.
-The US Supreme Court recently ruled in the case, Texas Department of Housing and Community Affairs v.
-The Inclusive Communities Project, Inc., that the Fair Housing Act does recognize cases based on disparate impact, and largely agreed with the burdens of proof codified by the 2013 HUD rule.
+In 2013, the U.S. Department of Housing and Urban Development (HUD) issued a regulation codifying various appellate court decisions interpreting the Fair Housing Act to prohibit disparate impact discrimination.
+The 2013 regulation addressed differences among various courts about which party in a case has the burden of proof as the case progresses.
+The U.S. Supreme Court ruled in 2015 in Texas Department of Housing and Community Affairs v.
+The Inclusive Communities Project, Inc. that the Fair Housing Act does recognize cases based on disparate impact, and largely agreed with the burdens of proof codified by the 2013 HUD rule.

 In 2020, HUD published a rule that effectively altered the accepted standard for proving disparate impact claims under the Fair Housing Act.
 A court enjoined the 2020 rule before it could take effect.
 In 2021, HUD issued a proposed regulation reaffirming the approach of the 2013 rule.
 On March 31, 2023, after considering public comments on the proposed regulation, HUD issued its final rule reinstating and maintaining the 2013 rule and rescinding the 2020 rule.
 The final rule became effective on May 1, 2023.